fgahr/xkcd-search/README.md

 # Usage

 Some switches are accepted, all other arguments are assumed to be search terms.
 Switches can appear in any position.
+Search is case-insensitive.

 ```
 # Search for all of the given terms